cafaray/diplo-cloud-notificacion-service/README.md

 # Getting Started

-Ready to test the pipeline in the second round for the diplomado-e2 course.
+Ready to test the pipeline in the second round for the diplomado-e2 module V.

 ## Project